 “Most members of the media in this country are all in a state of shock right now.
 These are the people who have been coming out of the woodwork in support of Hillary in Gala after Gala.
 And still Trump has connected with more voters having only himself behind the podium.
 It has been the great mistake of the liberal elite to discount the moral majority/ Middle America as ignorant or flat out stupid… with beliefs which are laughable and therefore irrelevant.”

 “I wrap my arms around my shoulders and rub.
 It is colder than a dead pre-school teacher’s cunt out here.
-I have been told to stand regally in front of the door, to respect the stature and tradition of the position, but I am not wearing a tall fuzzy hat and this ain’t London luv.
-I pace back and forth watching the cars breeze by; each one stirs the frosty wind into some further, darker, perversion of itself.
-It is damn cold.”
+I have been told to stand regally in front of the door, to respect the stature and tradition of the position, but I am not wearing a tall fuzzy hat and this ain’t London luv.”

 “The simple fact is that life sucks.
 Life sucks because I am a woman.
 Life sucks because I am black.
 Life sucks because I am gay.
 Life sucks because I am fat.
 And yes, there are many social biases and prejudices which can make life difficult.
 But sometimes, life just sucks.
 And it sucks for all of us.”